-- all controlled substances as so designated and prohibited by Wisconsin statute;
+- all controlled substances as so designated and prohibited by Wisconsin statute.

-- all chemicals which release toxic vapors;
+- all chemicals which release toxic vapors.

-- all alcoholic beverages;
+- all alcoholic beverages.

-- any prescription or patent drug, except those for which permission to use in school has been granted pursuant to school policy;
+- any prescription or patent drug, except those for which permission to use in school has been g ranted pursuant to school policy. - "look-alikes". - anabolic steroids; and - any other illegal substance so designated and prohibited by law.

-- "look-alikes":

-- anabolic steroids; and

-- any other illegal substance so designated and prohibited by law.

-Alcohol and other drug offenses are cumulative at all times during the enrollment of a student at Hope Christain Schools.
-The school establishes the following guidelines with regard to education, assistance, support, and discipline of students engaged in alcohol and illegal drug use.
-"Use" means a student has taken or is observed taking internally by ingestion, injection, inhalation, or other means, alcohol or other illegal drugs detectable by the student's physical appearance, actions, breath or speech.
+Alcohol and other drug offenses are always cumulative during the enrollment of a scholar at Prima.
+The school establishes the following guidelines regarding education, assistance, support, and discipline of scholar's engaged in alcohol and illegal drug use.
+"Use" means a scholar has taken or is observed taking internally by ingestion, injection, inhalation, or other means, alcohol or other illegal drugs detectable by the scholar's physical appearance, actions, breath or speech.

-A drug or alcohol offense will be enacted upon a reasonable determination by an administrator that a student is engaged in any of the following behaviors:
+A drug or alcohol offense will be enacted upon a reasonable determination by an administrator that a scholar is engaged in any of the following behaviors:

-- attending school or any school-related activity after using alcohol or other illegal drugs, or is in the possession of substances which are represented as alcohol or other illegal drugs on school property or at school-related activities. - is in possession of drug related paraphernalia.
+- attending school or any school-related activity after using alcohol or other illegal drugs; or is in the possession of substances which are represented as alcohol or other illegal drugs on school property or at school related activities. - is in possession of drug related paraphernalia.